 Make sure the bottom and top vents are fully open.
 See picture below for the top vent.

 The easiest way to start a fire is to use lighter cubes.
 Never use lighter fluid.
-I use two, and I place them at 12 o clock and 6 o clock.
-I light them with a match.
+I use one, and I place it by the edge.
 It takes around 30 minutes to get the grill started.
 The first half hour is crucial to get it tuned to the proper target temperature.
 As mentioned before, it is important not to get it running too hot, as it is hard to bring down in temperature once it is running.
 You accomplish this by only setting fire to part of the charcoal bed.
 A kamado grill is often just “humming along” at low temperatures.
 When individual charcoal pieces burn they will ignite neighboring pieces, leading to a long lasting fire.

 I consider the start procedure as somewhat of a three stage rocket.
 You want a clean burning fire, and all parts of the grill need to be warmed up before placing food on the grate.
 Compared to a sheet metal grill the walls are a lot thicker, so it takes some time to heat it all up.
 You need to wait for that to happen.
 The different parts that you want warmed up are: